reinstein-quizbowl/scobolsolo/tournament-notes.md

 # At the tournament
 * Make sure there are printed copies of all questions in the control room.
 * Make sure a buzzer system is available and set up for the championship match in advance (and that it can be kept until the finals end).
-* Make sure there's a printed copy of the championship-match questions for buzzpoint tracking (in addition to the moderator's copy if they plan to read from paper).
+* Make sure there's a _single-sided_ printed copy of the championship-match questions for buzzpoint tracking (in addition to the moderator's copy if they plan to read from paper).
 * Make sure notes are kept at the award ceremony on which category winners did not pick up their ribbon.

 # After the tournament
-* Close registration.
 * Set player ranks.
 * Post a wrap-up.
-* Post the championship match scoresheet and set the value of 1Tournament.championship_match_url` accordingly.
+* Post the championship match scoresheet and set the value of `Tournament.championship_match_url` accordingly.
 * Re-enable disabled sites on the same server.
 * Restart the server the day after the tournament so that the cached menu updates.
 * Archive messages so they won't still show up next year.